konflux-ci/build-definitions/README.md

 #### Trusted Artifact Task variants

-With Trusted Artifacts (TA) Tasks share files via the use of archives stored in a image repository and not using attached storage (PersistantVolumeClaims).
+With Trusted Artifacts (TA), Tasks share files via the use of archives stored in an image repository and not using attached storage (PersistentVolumeClaims).
 This has performance and usability benefits.
 Details can be found in [ADR36](https://konflux-ci.dev/architecture/ADR/0036-trusted-artifacts.html).